Federal & State False Claims Act/Whistleblower Protections Policy

 - Hours of Operation: Monday through Friday 8 a.m.- 5 p.m.
 (Voicemail available after hours)

 Johns Hopkins Health Plans encourages timely disclosure of such concerns and expressly prohibits any adverse actions directed against any person for making a good faith report of such concerns.
-No one at Johns Hopkins Health Plans may retaliate against you if you inform the Health Plan or the federal government of a possible false claims act violation.
-All Johns Hopkins Health Plans workforce members, providers, contractors, subcontractors, and vendors have a right to oppose or refuse to engage in acts that they believe, in good faith, are unethical, improper, or unlawful, provided that the manner of opposition is reasonable and the questionable act is immediately reported to the Johns Hopkins Health Plans Compliance Department using one of the contact methods listed in the previous paragraph.
+No one at Johns Hopkins Health Plans may retaliate against you if you inform them or a government agency of a possible False Claims Act violation.
+All Johns Hopkins Health Plans employees, providers, contractors, subcontractors, and vendors have a right to oppose or refuse to engage in acts that they believe, in good faith, are unethical, improper, or unlawful, provided that the manner of opposition is reasonable and the questionable act is immediately reported to the Johns Hopkins Health Plans Compliance Department using one of the contact methods listed above.

 Training